letzya/tyk-schemas/README.md

 # Usage
 To write in "Tyk language" and feel it's native to your IDE config the settings in your IDE to use the JSON schemas in this repository

-## VS Code
+## VSCode

-Edit your settings.json as explained [here](https://code.visualstudio.com/docs/languages/json#_mapping-to-a-schema-in-the-workspace).
+1. Open your VSCode `settings.json` as explained [here](https://code.visualstudio.com/docs/languages/json#_mapping-to-a-schema-in-the-workspace).

-Add the following lines to your `setting.json`:
+2. Add the following lines to your `setting.json`:

 ```json
 "json.schemas": [